 My background in venture capital and management consulting has made me cynical about marketing, but I’ve also learned the hard way just how important marketing can be.
 Without someone to buy your product, you don’t have a business.

 Too many social media professionals don’t understand how to market to a cynical business audience.
 They get lulled into a false sense of security because many B2B (business-to-business) sales look just like B2C (business-to-consumer) sales.
 After all, we’re all people.
 But really hardcore B2B marketing (to large, unsexy, enterprise clients) is a whole different ball game.
 Really serious businesses have long and complex sales-cycles involving multiple decision-makers and even a formal “business case” for your product.

 A good B2B Social Media Book would have lots practical examples from unsexy industries and be grounded in rigorous business strategy.
 I’ve been working on the book to bring together the best of the marketing industry’s knowledge on enterprise scale B2B social media.

 A lot of the techniques and tricks are simply a digital update of old-school sales tools from companies like IBM, Oracle, Cisco, Siemens and General Electric.
 B2B social media should be years ahead of B2C, because of the long-standing appreciation of the importance of personal relationships.
 But it’s not.
-Continue reading B2B Social Media Book
+Continue reading B2B Digital Marketing Book

 I have wanted to write a business book ever since I first picked up Tom Peters’ obscure business classic ‘Liberation Management’ as a teenager.
 I’ve always loved the overlap between business and creativity.
 Maybe it’s the seductive idea that business (and life) might just be a little bit better if we could get our institutions to act just a little bit more like people.